 His orchestral works have been commissioned or performed by the symphony orchestras of Cincinnati, Seattle, Milwaukee, New Jersey, Phoenix, American Composers Orchestra, Columbus (OH), Grand Rapids, Jacksonville, Chattanooga, Memphis, Tucson, Knoxville, Greensboro, Seattle Youth, and the Brooklyn, Colorado and Pilsen (Czech Republic) philharmonics.
 Asia’s works have been performed by renowned conductors including Zdenek Macal, Jesus Lopez-Cobos, Eiji Oue, Lawrence Leighton Smith, Hermann Michael, Carl St. Clair, James Sedares, Stuart Malina, Robert Bernhardt, George Hanson, Jonathan Shames, Odaline de la Martinez, and Christopher Kendall.

 After receiving his BA degree from Hampshire College, Mr. Asia received his MM from the Yale School of Music.
-After serving as Assistant Professor of Contemporary Music and Wind Ensemble at the Oberlin Conservatory from 1981-86, Mr. Asia resided in London from 1986-88 working under the auspices of a UK Fulbright Arts Award and a Guggenheim Fellowship.
-He is presently Professor of Composition, and head of the Composition Department, at The University of Arizona Fred Fox School of Music, Tucson.
-Mr. Asia’s music is published by Theodore Presser Co.
-He is represented as composer and conductor by Stanton Consulting & Management of Astoria, New York.
-Married to Carolee Asia, Mr. Asia and his wife are the parents of three children.
+After serving as Assistant Professor of Contemporary Music and Wind Ensemble at the Oberlin Conservatory from 1981-86, Mr. Asia resided in London from 1986-88 working under the auspices of the UK Fulbright Arts Award and Guggenheim Fellowships.
+He is Professor of Composition, and head of the Composition Department, at The University of Arizona Fred Fox School of Music.
+The recorded works of Daniel Asia may be heard on the labels of Summit, New World, Attacca, Albany, Innova, Koch International, Babel, and Mushkatweek.
+His catalogue of compositions is administered by Modern Works Music Publishing.
+For further information on publications contact Modern Works Music Publishing:

 For information on Asia recordings contact Summit Records: